 This publication provides an introduction to this treaty-based function of the Commission.
 The first part focuses on the scheduling procedure, which is divided into the processes involved before, during and after the voting on the scheduling recommendations.
 The second part explores the control regimes of the schedules of the 1961 and 1971 Conventions and the tables of the 1988 Convention.

 The Secretariat has created an online course on the normative functions of the Commission on Narcotic Drugs under the three international drug control conventions.
 The course “Introduction to Scheduling” is targeting Member States’ delegates involved in the work of the Commission, as well as all other stakeholders interested in the CND and the international drug control system.

 Introduction to Scheduling - Treaty-based functions of the Commission on Narcotic Drugs - Secretariat to the Governing Bodies

 The texts of the 1961 Convention, 1971 Convention and 1988 Convention are available as an e-book for download.
 The revised schedules of narcotic drugs, schedules of psychotropic substances and tables of precursors are issued separately.
 Additionally, the commentaries and the official records for the three international drug control conventions have been made available online.

 Title page of the three main International Drug Control Conventions: the Single Convention on Narcotic Drugs of 1961 as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971 and the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988

-In 2019 WHO recommended the rescheduling of cannabis and cannabis-related substances.
-Consultations on these recommendations by the CND are ongoing.
+In 2019, WHO recommended the rescheduling of cannabis and cannabis-related substances.
+On 2 December 2020, the Commission took action on these recommendations.